- Aging & Longevity

 Back and Joint Problems

 Back and joint problems in the form of slipped and herniated discs, arthritis, and rheumatism seem to be common complaints of seniors.
-My brother-in-law who is only 62 has had one back operation already, and probably needs another.
+My brother-in-law who was born in 1950 has already had two back operations.

 Gray hair, losing of hair, wrinkles and old age skin spots are also signs of getting old.
 However, the ten signs you are getting old which I have listed in this hub seem most common to me.